www.SteveGreaves.com - Photorealism Paintings Site Map

 Giant African Land Snail - Photo by Steve Greaves

-In the summer of 2007 I was given an adult Giant African Land Snail.
+In the summer of 2007 I was given an adult Giant African Land Snail as a pet.

-I named him "Arnie" after the Bodybuilder and action film star Arnold
+I named him "Arnie" after Bodybuilder and action film star Arnold Schwarzenegger.

-laid a clutch of around 60 eggs, two of which survived and are thriving.
+"He" promptly laid a clutch of around 60 eggs.
+Only two of the Snail Eggs hatched

-A month later came the second batch of 70ish eggs - most of which
+A month later came the second batch of 70ish Snail Eggs - most of which

 hatched.
 A third clutch was laid about one month after that.